fabiodefilipposoftware/Windows-AntiRansomware-Configuration/README.md

 ## ⚠️WARNING⚠️!

 <strong>WHILE I'VE PERSONALLY TESTED THESE SETTINGS SUCCESSFULLY, IT'S POSSIBLE YOUR SYSTEM COULD BECOME UNSTABLE.
-I TAKE NO RESPONSIBILITY; PERFORM THESE CHANGES AT YOUR OWN RISK!</strong>
+I TAKE NO RESPONSIBILITY; PERFORM THESE CHANGES AT YOUR OWN RISK!
+Use this in production</strong>

 ## SYSTEM REGISTER